audrey-wj/GettingCleaningData_Project/README.md

 ###The Output Dataset
 The output dataset is in the narrow form and has 4 columns.

-1. subject.
+1. Subject.
 The label of the testers.
-2. activity.
+2. Activity.
 The friendly name of the activity taken.
-3. variable.
+3. Variable.
 The "features", values from the features.txt file, which originally was what each column in the X_test and X_train files represents.
-4. mean.
+4. Mean.
 The mean of each feature in the original dataset by subject and activity.

 ###Other Notes
 1. The run_analysis.R file should be saved under the same working directory where the .zip file is saved.
 And please make sure to run this code before using the function: